The Ed Psych Practice V.3.2

 - the client being assessed fails to comply with any of the conditions stated above and in this document where such failure could compromise the validity of the assessment.

-In the case of termination or non-acceptance of a referral or non-circulation of a report, under sub-clauses a, b, c, d, e, f, g, and h, i above, and if a fee has already been received, the administrative and assessment fees shall be returned to the client/purchaser and only the dues for services provided up to termination will be kept by The Ed Psych Practice.
+In the case of termination or non-acceptance of a referral or non-circulation of a report, under sub-clauses a, b, c, d, e, f, g, and h, i above, and if a fee has already been received, the assessment fees shall be returned to the client/purchaser less with a 15% administrative fee for administrative services provided up to termination of appointment.

 4. The commissioner/purchaser (if not the client being assessed) will: